littlepictures/datasets/README.md

 ## Land Surface Temperature (lst)

-Contains presently two files for European capital cities with maximum and 95th percentile LST per year.
+Contains files for global capital cities with maximum and 95th percentile LST per year.
 The data is given in °C. For more information on this dataset see: https://catalogue.ceda.ac.uk/uuid/6babb8d9a8d247bcb3da6aed42f4b59a .
-The data in the csv files is provided in yearly resolution, presently restricted to European countries.
+The data in the csv files is provided in yearly resolution, plus a legend file for identification of the cities.

 ## Land Cover (lc)